UBB-bibliometrics/search-strategies-priorityareas/GSU_WoS.md

 ### Set 4

 Removed some of the environmental pollutant terms from the medical terms, since these can combine with migration in ways that are nothing to do with human migration.

+Some of the groups from Set 1 have been added to the bottom here as "human" terms - this means that a mention of health + refugee is enough to be included.
+For more general migration terms which can apply to animals, such as immigration, health is only in phrases that are mostly used for humans (e.g. health education, medical, wellbeing)

 ```
 TS=